-One of the best examples of Japanese developers (or more precisely Enix)’ wonderfully original take on games, Wonder Project J (released only for the Super Nintendo) is a highly underrated game that defies categorization.
-It is a rare game that combines elements from a whole breadth of genres, from puzzle, to RPG, simulation, and adventure, into a satisfying and wholly original underdog that is greater than the sum of its parts. |
+One of the best examples of Japanese developers' wonderfully original take on games, Wonder Project J (released only for the Super Nintendo) is a highly underrated game that defies categorization.
+It combines elements from a whole breadth of genres from puzzlers to RPGs, simulations, and adventure games, into a satisfying and wholly original underdog that is greater than the sum of its parts. |

 Reviewed by: Underdogs